 What is a Sampling Distribution?

 A sampling distribution refers to a probability distribution of a statistic that comes from choosing random samples of a given population.
-Also known as a finite-sample distribution, it represents the distribution of frequencies for how spread apart various outcomes will be for a specific population.
+Also known as a finite-sample distribution, it represents the distribution of frequencies on how spread apart various outcomes will be for a specific population.

 The sampling distribution depends on multiple factors – the statistic, sample size, sampling process, and the overall population.
 It is used to help calculate statistics such as means, ranges, variances, and standard deviations for the given sample.